pyarmak/entrada-1x-docs/user/docs/gradebook/groupassessment.md

 Note: You can only assign a group to one grader.

 To delete a grader, check off the box beside the grader name and click Remove Selected Graders.

+Note that if, after associating graders with groups of students, you uncheck the 'group assessment' box, the grader->student associations persist, but the students can now be graded separately.

 #Faculty and learner view
 Faulty members When a grader completes a grade for one member of the group, the same grade will be assigned to other group members.
 From the assessment page view, if you change a grade for one group member, you change it for everyone.